shadowlerone/COMP371-Camera-Simulator/Real Proposal.md

 	@*
 ---

+I am a photographer, I like taking pictures.
+Especially when I can take pretty pictures.
+I'm also a gamer.
+I'd like to transpose my photography skills into the digital realm.
+Hence, this project.

 OpenGL's default camera has a few limitations for would-be virtual photographers.
 For one, everything in a rendered frame would be in focus.
 <!-- Expand -->
 Depth of field, defined as "the distance between the nearest and the furthest objects that are in acceptably sharp focus in an image captured with a camera" [@ContributorsWikimedia2023], allows for separation of subject and background, enabling clearer compositions (see @fig:lea).
 Notice also the pretty balls of light present in @fig:lea and @fig:rev.
 That is bokeh, an "artifact" of how lenses and focusing works that cannot be achieved by applying a simple blurring filter on the background layer.
 For two, the images are perfectly still.
 There is no motion blur by default.
 Conveying a sense of motion in a single frame, as well as creative techniques such as light painting (see @fig:lightpainting) and intentional camera movement (ICM) (see @fig:icm), are thus impossible.

+\pagebreak

+# Goals

+The following is a list of key features I'm aiming to implement.

+- Saving an image
+- Depth of field
+  - Bokeh
+  - Focusing
+- Motion Blur
+  - Light Painting
+  - ICM
+- Variable Light Sensitivity (ISO)
+- User Interface

+While the goal of the project is to create a "realistic" camera simulator, features will be tweaked to favour aesthetics should the "realistic" option be visually unpleasant.

+\pagebreak

+# References

+<div id="refs"></div>

+\pagebreak

+# Appendix: Figures

 ![Fireworks, an example of lightpainting.
 (Taken by the author)](http://beta.shadowlerone.ca/assets/full_sized/landscape/20230720__MG_0261.jpg){#fig:lightpainting}